Team-Atelier/Project-Atelier/README.md

 ## Roadmap

+- [x] Develop an e-commerce website containing a product overview, related items, and ratings and reviews section
+- [x] Implement a photo gallery, product information section, style selector section, and add to cart functionality
+- [x] Implement
+- [x] Implement
+- [ ] Leverage Redux as a state management system

  <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Usage

-Pixel Pouch is run on the designated port.
+Project Atelier is run on the designated port.
 It can also be accessed utilizing localhost:PORT directly in the browser.

  <p align="right">(<a href="#readme-top">back to top</a>)</p>